mufeedali/Komikku/README.md

 ## Keys features

-* Online reading from servers
+* Online reading from dozens of servers
-* Offline reading of downloaded mangas/comics/BDs
+* Offline reading of downloaded comics
 * Categories to organize your library
 * RTL, LTR, Vertical and Webtoon reading modes
-* Four types of navigation:
+* Several types of navigation:
   * Keyboard arrow keys
   * Mouse click
   * Mouse wheel
   * 2-fingers swipe gesture
+  * Swipe gesture on touch screens
+* Automatic update of comics
+* Automatic download of new chapters
 * Light and dark themes

 ## Screenshots